 ABOUT LYNN LOTT

-Lynn Lott is a nationally-known speaker, author, and licensed family therapist who holds a Masters Degree
+Lott is a nationally-known speaker, author, Encouragement Consultant, and Positive Discipline Specialist who holds a Masters Degree

 in Marriage & Family Counseling from the University of San Francisco (1978) and a Masters Degree in Psychology